data2knowledge/TidyDataPA/README.md

 ### How to use the tidy data set?

-* Load run_analysis.R
+* Load run_analysis.R.
+* The raw data will be downloaded and unzip automatically under the directory called "HCIData"
-* Poupulate the tidy data set
+* Poupulate the tidy data set and do analysis

 ### Source Code Usage